the quick start section

 All information is based off of 30fps.
 For recording working hours at 8 hours a day, the schedule feature is used within the settings.
 This is commonly based off of recording 9 am - 5 pm

 This section briefly describes what each record mode does, and when you might want to use it.

 Video Lapse Mode

 OPERATING BEST PRACTICES

-Get to know your camera.
+Get to know the Afidus App features and your camera.
 Test it before you start a larger project.
 Consider making an easy time lapse test recording at an interval of 10 seconds for 2 hours.

 Check your card and battery status in the upper right hand corner of the app.
 Always start your projects with a fresh set of leading name brand batteries and a cleared card.

 For long term daytime projects, and after inclement weather, we recommend checking your camera more frequently.
 In most cases, if you are recording during weekday hours Monday – Friday from 8:00 am to 5:00 pm at an interval of one minute, check your cameras monthly.

 Use lithium batteries when temperatures drop below 30F/0C to extend the run time and prevent unwanted voltage drops.

 It is always better to have more footage than not enough.
 You don’t want an editing nightmare, but you don’t want to wish you had captured more.
 Many customers come to us and say they have a year long project, only to find out, the major action happens over a few months.
 Plan for the major action, everything else is a bonus.
 We are happy to discuss your settings at any time.